graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 ### The Build That Wouldn't End

-After updating all the imports I could find (or so I thought), I tried to build `lib-web-ui`.
+After updating all the imports I could find (or so I thought), I tried to build `lib-web-component`.
 This package includes a Storybook build as part of its build process - it generates a static Storybook site that gets deployed for documentation and visual testing.

 ```
-Building lib-web-ui...
+Building lib-web-component...
 ```

 The terminal showed some output.
 Vite was bundling.
 TypeScript was compiling.
 Then the Storybook